General Fact Sheet

 No studies on the effects of long term exposure to iron phosphate could be located.
 However, researchers have evaluated iron supplements by giving human volunteers daily doses of iron sulfate for weeks.
 They took at least 50 mg of iron daily.
 Many of them (25-50%) had symptoms of stomach upset, including things like abdominal pain, nausea, vomiting, heartburn, diarrhea, and constipation.
 Headaches, heartburn and skin rashes were also reported.
 The average human diet contains 10-15 mg of iron per day.

 Human studies including pregnant women, infants and children showed that iron does not cause problems with birth, growth or development.
-When pregnant rats, mice, and chickens were fed iron sulfate, there were no effects for the mothers or offspring.
+When chickens and pregnant rats and mice were fed iron sulfate, there were no effects for the mothers or offspring.

 Children may be especially sensitive to pesticides compared to adults.
 However, there are currently no data to conclude that children have increased sensitivity specifically to iron phosphate.
 Recommendations for iron intake are lower for infants and children than they are for adults.

 Iron and phosphate occur naturally in soil, and they do not become airborne.
 Slug and snail bait applications can add to the iron and phosphate in soils.
 However, they are often applied to soil in larger amounts as fertilizer.
 Iron and phosphate are also essential to animal and plant nutrition.
 Once applied, iron becomes part of compounds that are naturally found in soil.
-They stick to soil particles, making bigger soil particles.
+They stick to soil particles, and act as a bridge to bind particles together.

 Bacteria can turn iron into forms that dissolve readily in water, but they are quickly converted back.
 Phosphate does not dissolve well in water, either.
 Iron and phosphate don't move with water but tend to stay put.
 They are considered persistent.
 However, due to their low toxicity and mobility, groundwater concerns have not been identified.